PedroAlhambra/Innova-n.org-NEOCORE-NEODIALECTICA-NEODIALECTIC/README.md

 living system and of the WEB4™ deployment, the public layer of the ecosystem.

 ## Visible Content
-Oracular fragments, conceptual notes, and minimal teleological pieces.
+Oracular fragments, conceptual notes, and minimal neodialectical pieces.
 No public element is operational or reconstructible.

 ## Explicitly Absent Content